Professional-Computing-2022-Group-5/Curriculum-Mapper-Capstone-Project/react-flask-app/README.md

 2. Install yarn
 ### `npm install --global yarn`

+3. Install all the dependencies (e.g. react-force-graph-2d)
+### `npm install`

-3. Run the react app
+4. Run the react app
 ### `npm start`

+Now the app will be running on: http://localhost:3000/

+----- To run the Flask Server at the same time ----
+1. Open a new terminal